mi-ayala/CAMP-Toolboox/README.md

 # CAMP-Toolboox

-Routines I use for my research projects.
+Routines I use for my research projects in rigorous numerics and computer assisted proofs.
+Let me know if you would like to include some of your own routines.

 Some of the tools require Intlab.